Ideas for Low-Cost Kids Ministry Events

 This one's free and kids lose their absolute minds.

-Made list random church stuff.
+Made a list of random church stuff.
 "Find purple thing in sanctuary."
 "Picture with tallest person."
 "Bulletin from three weeks ago that's probably moldy somewhere."

 Teams with adults.
 Hour to find everything.
 Complete chaos.

-Kids learning about building while going crazy.
-Discovering rooms never knew existed.
+Kids learning about the building while going crazy.
+Discovering rooms they never knew existed.
 Finding weird historical junk.

-Emma found ancient church photo from like 1950 and was fascinated how different everything looked back when dinosaurs roamed earth.
+Emma found an ancient church photo from like 1950 and was fascinated by how different everything looked back when dinosaurs roamed the earth.

-Tyler discovered piano in basement convinced pianist play song for his team which counted as "something makes music."
+Tyler discovered a piano in the basement and convinced the pianist to play a song for his team which counted as "something that makes music."

 Zero dollars.
 Maximum destruction.
 Kids loved every insane minute.